LucianoPolit/Leash/README.md

 }
 ```

 The only available option to serialize the response is through the [JSONDecoder](https://developer.apple.com/documentation/foundation/jsondecoder).
-In case you need to do it in a different way, you should implement your own [response serializer](https://github.com/Alamofire/Alamofire/tree/4.5.0#custom-response-serialization).
-Yes, it uses the `DataResponseSerializer` provided by `Alamofire`!
+In case you need to do it in a different way, you should implement your own [response serializer](https://github.com/Alamofire/Alamofire/blob/5.0.0/Documentation/AdvancedUsage.md#creating-a-custom-response-serializer).
+Yes, it uses the [DataResponseSerializerProtocol](https://github.com/Alamofire/Alamofire/blob/5.0.0/Source/ResponseSerialization.swift#L30) provided by `Alamofire`!

 For example, here is how a `JSON` response handler might be implemented: